Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 How to develop mental strength:

-• Keep walking even when you're tired
+• Keep walking at a steady pace even when you feel tired

-• Gradually increase difficulty
+• Gradually increase the difficulty of your training

 • Exercise in mildly challenging conditions